dart-lang/site-www/src/faq.md

 ### Q. Is Dart an open standard?

 Yes.
-[Ecma TC52][tc52] owns,
-evolves, and publishes the [standard specification][spec] of the Dart language.
-In addition to TC52, we are also spearheading the improvement of the Dart language on Google’s Dart team by doing experiments and initial implementations.
-E.g., Dart 2 is the result of work done together with our key users to improve the language and we expect to have an updated formal specification available for Ecma’s TC-52 in the coming quarters.
+[Ecma TC52][tc52] owns, evolves, and publishes the [standard specification][spec] of the Dart language.
+In addition, Google's Dart team improves the Dart language by doing experiments and initial implementations.
+For example, Dart 2 is the result of work by Google's Dart team, together with key users, to improve the language.
+We expect to have an updated formal specification available for Ecma TC52 in the coming quarters.

 ### Q. How are you taking input on changes to the Dart repository?